hpe-dev-incubator/hpe-dev-portal/content/blog/overview-of-the-platform-level-data-model-for-redfish®-device-enablement-standard.md

 The DMTF PLDM protocol suite is composed of several [documents](https://www.dmtf.org/standards/pmci), and defines its base specification in the [DSP0240](https://www.dmtf.org/sites/default/files/standards/documents/DSP0240_1.1.0.pdf) document.
 In the introductory paragraph, you can read:

-"PLDM is designed to be an effective interface and data model that provides efficient access to low-level platform inventory, monitoring, control, event, and data/parameters transfer functions.
+"*PLDM is designed to be an effective interface and data model that provides efficient access to low-level platform inventory, monitoring, control, event, and data/parameters transfer functions.
 For example, temperature, voltage, or fan sensors can have a PLDM representation that can be used to monitor and control the platform using a set of PLDM messages.
-PLDM defines data representations and commands that abstract the platform management hardware."
+PLDM defines data representations and commands that abstract the platform management hardware.*"

 If you compare Redfish and PLDM, you could say that Redfish defines server modeling and management communications from a remote location, while PLDM defines server component modeling and communications between those internal components.